dorjeduck/mopro/README.md

 A lightweight and customizable progress bar for [Mojo](https://docs.modular.com/mojo/), meant for tracking the progress of long-running operations in loops.

+> **Note**: This project is based on the stable Mojo 25.5 release.

 ## Usage

 **Prerequisite**:

-* Ensure that the `Magic` command line tool is installed by following the [Modular Docs](https://docs.modular.com/magic).
+* If you don't have it, install [pixi](https://pixi.sh/latest/):
-* Run `magic shell` within the cloned repository to install Mojo 24.5 and to activate the project's virtual environment in which you can run the mojo apps.
+* Run `pixi shell` within the root of the cloned repository to install the project's dependencies (Mojo 25.5), and to activate the project's virtual environment in which you can run the mojo apps.

 In its simplest use case, you specify the total number of iterations and provide a callback function as parameter that will be called for each iteration: